dovaleac/stateless4j-yaml-importer/README.md

   attribute `name` (the name of the method to be called) and optionally the attribute `from`, specifying the trigger that forced the change to this state, in case the user wants the trigger to fulfill only if the trigger is the specified one
+  * `superState`: the name of its super state, if any.
 * `transitions`: the list of transitions between states.
 For each transition, the following attributes need to be specified:
   * `from`: initial state